Archive for the ‘About Shipping Containers’ Category

 Shipping container offices allow you to avoid the expensive strings attached to using traditional building methods such as foundation, walls, etc. After purchasing the container you can expect a high standard of quality for the next ten years or so, allowing it to pay for itself in the long run.
 For the customer with short-term needs, these units are also available for rent, allowing you to choose the length of your lease.
 We’ll arrange delivery and pick-up.

 Our 20ft containers take up the space of just one standard parking spot, giving you the amenities of a traditional office but in a smaller size.
-However, even 20ft shipping containers are spacious enough to be comfortable—people do live inside of them, after all.
-We also offer 40ft offices to accommodate the customers needing additional space for work.
+However, even 20ft converted shipping containers are spacious enough to be comfortable—people do live inside of them, after all.
+We also offer 40ft office storage containers to accommodate the customers needing additional space for work.
 With an office unit, everything is safe and contained.

 All of our shipping containers come from overseas in Asia, proving their strong dependability against crazy weather conditions and security against the strong natural elements that could potentially wreak havoc on the content of the container.
 Our units are all guaranteed to be wind and water tight.
 Additionally, the insulation provided with all of our office units gives them a one-up over our regular shipping containers in terms of interior quality.

-Container Alliance’s modular containers are the ideal solutions for essentially anyone needing a portable office, or someone looking for a sturdy way to conduct important indoor work while on site.
+Container Alliance’s converted shipping containers are the ideal solutions for essentially anyone needing a portable office, or someone looking for a sturdy way to conduct important indoor work while on site.
 Some examples of the situations benefitting most are below:

 - Construction offices